karel-burda/function-loader/README.md

 `cmake -Bbuild -H. -DEXAMPLE:BOOL=OFF -DUNIT-TESTS:BOOL=ON`

 # Continuous Integration
-Continuous Integration is now being run Linux (gcc 5.x and clang 5.x) on Travis: https://travis-ci.org/karel-burda/function-loader.
+Continuous Integration is now being run Linux (with GCC 5.x) on Travis: https://travis-ci.org/karel-burda/function-loader.

 Compilers are set-up to treat warnings as errors and with pedantic warning level.
 Targets are built in a release mode with debug symbols (because of the [valgrind](http://valgrind.org) and code coverage measure).